Ajany47/Netflix_Project/README.md

 **Objective:** Count the number of content items in each genre.

-### 10.Find each year and the average numbers of content release in India on netflix.
+### 10.Find each year and the average numbers of content release in Nigeria on netflix.
 return top 5 year with highest avg content release!

 ```sql